andresmunozit/nextjs-dashboard/README.md

 - Resizing images to avoid shipping large images to devices with smaller viewport
 - Lazy loading images (they load as they enter the viewport)
 - Serving images in modern formats like `WebP` and `AVIF`

+## 4. Creating Layouts and Pages

+### Nested routing
+Next.js uses file-system routing, which means that each folder represent a route segment that maps to a URL segment.

+The `/app/page.tsx` file is the home page associated with the `/` route.
+The `/app/dashboard/page.tsx` file is associated with the `/dashboard` path.

+### Dashboard Layout
+In Next.js you can use a special `layout.tsx` file to create UI that is shared between multiple pages.